The cutter that wasn’t there

 I went back and tracked the Gameday info, and found the following discrepancies: Gameday somehow only had Hughes throwing seven four-seamers all game (and not a single one after the second inning), a whopping 62 cutters, 18 curveballs and three changeups.
 I’m going to assume that a good deal of those cutters were misclassified, and that the above Brooks data is probably closer to what actually went down.

 According to Brooks’ data, Hughes’ four-seamer, despite sitting at around 89mph, was actually highly effective, registering -1.8322 linear weights.
-However, his cutter (if we are to take the Brooks chart at face value) got obliterated in this game, to the tune of 3.2413 linear weights, which means that he actually had a worse cutter yesterday than in any of his 29 regular season starts in 2010 (last season his cutter’s worst linear weights value came on June 2 at Baltimore — 2.5488).
+However, his cutter (if we are to take the Brooks chart at face value) got obliterated in this game, to the tune of 3.2413 linear weights, which means that he actually had a worse cutter yesterday than in (last season his cutter’s worst linear weights value came on June 2 at Baltimore — 2.5488).

 Here are Hughes’ pitch averages from 2010: